 NHS prescriptions for erectile dysfunction meeting the criteria above, must be endorsed with the reference 'SLS'.
 A prescription not containing this endorsement will not be reimbursed by the Prescription Pricing Division and so should not be dispensed.

-Although Invicorp® (aviptadil with phentolamine) is not subject to these prescribing restrictions at a national level, the NHS Devon CCG Commissioning Policy indicates that it is only routinely commissioned in patients who meet these criteria (see section 7.4.5 Drugs for erectile dysfunction).
+Although Invicorp® (aviptadil with phentolamine) is not subject to these prescribing restrictions at a national level, the NHS Devon Commissioning Policy indicates that it is only routinely commissioned in patients who meet these criteria (see section 7.4.5 Drugs for erectile dysfunction).

 Patients who are not eligible for an NHS prescription, and those for whom generic sildenafil is unsuitable, can be issued with a private prescription by their GP.